in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 - 500 - SERVER ERROR

 Restful Service Constraints
-- Client - Server : There should be a service producer and a service consumer.
+- Client-Server: There should be a service producer and a service consumer.
-- The interface (URL) is uniform and exposing resources.
-Interface uses nouns (not actions)
+- The interface (URL) is uniform and exposes resources.
+The interface uses nouns (not actions).
 - The service is stateless.
 Even if the service is called 10 times, the result must be the same.
-- The service result should be Cacheable.
+- The service response should be cacheable.
 HTTP cache, for example.
-- Service should assume a Layered architecture.
-Client should not assume direct connection to server - it might be getting info from a middle layer - cache.
+- Services should assume a layered architecture.
+The client should not assume direct connection to the server-it might be getting info from a middle layer-cache.

-### Designing RESTful APIs
+### Creating RESTful APIs

 Following are the important things to consider when designing RESTful API's:
-- While designing any API, the most important thing is to think about the api consumer i.e. the client who is going to use the service.
+- While designing any API, the most important thing is to think about the api consumer, i.e., the client who is going to use the service.
 What are his needs?
-Does the service uri make sense to him?
-Does the request, response format make sense to him?
+Does the service make sense to him?
+Does the request and response format make sense to him?
-- In Rest, we think Nouns (resources) and NOT Verbs (NOT actions).
-So, URI’s should represent resources.
-URI’s should be hierarchical and as self descriptive as possible.
+- For the rest, we think nouns (resources) and not verbs (not actions).
+So, URIs should represent resources.
+URIs should be hierarchical and as self-descriptive as possible.
 Prefer plurals.
-- Always use HTTP Methods.
+- Always use HTTP methods.
-  - GET : Should not update anything.
-Should be idempotent (same result in multiple calls).
-Possible Return Codes 200 (OK) + 404 (NOT FOUND) +400 (BAD REQUEST)
+  - GET : You should not update anything. should be idempotent (results the same in multiple calls).
+200 (OK) + 404 (NOT FOUND) +400 (BAD REQUEST) are possible return codes.
   - POST : Should create new resource.
-Ideally return JSON with link to newly created resource.
-Same return codes as get possible.
-In addition : Return code 201 (CREATED) is possible.
+Ideally, return JSON with a link to the newly created resource. same return codes as possible.
+In addition, return code 201 (CREATED) is possible.
-  - PUT : Update a known resource. ex: update client details.
+  - PUT : Update an existing resource. update client details.
 Possible Return Codes : 200(OK)
   - DELETE : Used to delete a resource.

 ## When do you use JPA?